getgrav/grav-learn/pages/09.webservers-hosting/03.paas/04.azure/docs.md

 ![Step 3](step3.png)

-Your Web App should deploy within a few minutes and be ready for you to deploy your Grav code to.
+Your Web App should deploy within a few minutes.

+### Install Composer

+Composer is a dependency manager for PHP.
+Composer will manage the dependencies you require on a project by project basis, meaning Composer will pull in all the required libraries, dependencies and for your application.
+As Grav is a PHP application we need to ensure the Composer is installed on the Web App for Grav to run properly.

+In order to do this follow these steps:

+    - Open up your Web App
+    - Click on the Extensions setting
+    - Click on Add
+    - Select Composer
+    - Click OK

+Once Composer has installed on your Web App you are now ready to deploy your code.

 ### Deploying Your Code